-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Strathberry Mini Stylist Calfskin Leather Convertible Clutch ($355; nordstrom.com)

-Edinburgh-based luxury handbag brand, Strathberry, makes chic and timeless handbags (and is one of Meghan Markle's favorite brands).
+Edinburgh-based luxury handbag brand Strathberry makes chic and timeless handbags (and is one of Meghan Markle's favorite brands).

 Note: The prices above reflect the retailer's listed prices at the time of publication.